 When building your custom application know your target audience, the age groups and geographical areas it will be promoted for.
 If you are targeting children create big-sized icons.
 If you have an elderly age group in your mind then include clarity and space in your buttons.
 Understanding your target is important in reaching out and making people (rightly) aware of your brand.

 An efficient UI and UX bring success.
-Mobile app development companies in New York around the world have realized the power of the right branding.
+Mobile app development companies in USA around the world have realized the power of the right branding.
 Providing good support services brings in excellent rewards in the form of increased downloads and reviews on the app stores.

 So, in upcoming years the UI/UX will lead for right branding and for that it involves several latest technologies which help the user to interact more to their device which includes:-